Epilepsy and Seizures

 If your child has epilepsy, Gillette can help by offering a variety of seizure treatment options.
 We’ll work with you to figure out which one makes the most sense based on your child’s medical history and particular type of seizures.

-Medical treatments can include antiepileptic medication.
+Medical treatments can include antiepileptic medication, such as prescribing versed for seizures.
 At Gillette, full diagnostic exams help us decide which medicines are best for treating your child’s seizures.
 In some cases, trying different medicines and doses helps us find the best possible results.

 For some children who have severe epilepsy, a strictly controlled diet can make seizures less frequent—or stop them altogether.
 Gillette specializes in providing the following highly controlled dietary treatments for epilepsy: